-[Regulation 21 inserted in Gazette 11 Dec 2009 p.
+[Regulation 21 inserted: Gazette 11 Dec 2009 p.
 5104.]

 22. Incorporation of Section 12 of Code

 The provisions of Section 12 of the Code are incorporated in this Part and extend and apply to and in respect of all vessels and voyages to which this Part applies.